ParisDescartesUnivEdTech/ForumPlusOne/README.md

 Copyright 2016 University Paris Descartes

-Forum Improved is a evolution of the forum moodle module based on [Advenced Forum](https://github.com/moodlerooms/moodle-mod_hsuforum/)
+Forum Improved is a evolution of the forum moodle module based on [Advanced Forum](https://github.com/moodlerooms/moodle-mod_hsuforum/)

 Support